Just when you thought outdoor pursuits couldn’t get any better, someone invented a bowfishing sport.

-They’re powerful, accessible for beginners, fast and light, great for snap shooting, and on the whole much cheaper than compound versions.
+They’re powerful, accessible for beginners, fast and light, great for snap shooting, and on the whole much cheaper than a compound bow.
 You can also dismantle take down bows for transport and storage.

 However, they’re much harder to draw and aim, and their larger size can pose problems with clearance and mobility.

-Smooth and efficient, their design enables a steady draw and aim, holding this position for almost as long as you like without fatigue or shakes setting in.
+Smooth and efficient, the design of a compound bow enables a steady draw and aim, holding this position for almost as long as you like without fatigue or shakes setting in.

-As such, they’re often popular with younger archers.
+As such, you’ll often find a compound bow to be more popular with younger archers.

-And with plenty of accessory options, compound bows are usually the preferred choice for beginners and tournament bowfishers alike.
+And with plenty of accessory options, compound bows are usually the preferred choice for beginners and tournament shooters, alike.

 Finally, you will find crossbows can be adapted to work as bowfishing weapons, but with a slow rate of fire they’re not particularly popular.

 Weight is important when it comes to archery.
-Not just the physical weight of the bow and rig itself, but the amount of pull weight it requires to draw the string back.
+Not just the physical weight of the bow and rig itself, but the amount of draw weight it requires to draw the string back.

 And this is exactly the same in bowfishing.